sgchun/nps/README.md

 ## How to install

 1. The core NPS module is implemented in R. R can be downloaded from [here](https://www.r-project.org/).
 R-3.0 or later is required to run NPS.
 Although NPS can run on a plain-vanilla version of R, we strongly recommend to use R linked with a linear algebra acceleration library, such as [OpenBLAS](https://www.openblas.net/), [Intel Math Kernel Library (MKL)](https://software.intel.com/en-us/articles/using-intel-mkl-with-r) or [R open](https://mran.microsoft.com/open).
-Since the most time-consuming steps in NPS are matrix manipulations, this can significantly reduce the running time of NPS.
+These libraries reduce the running time of NPS substantially by speeding up matrix manipulation steps in NPS.

 2. (Optional) NPS relies on R modules, `pROC` and `DescTools`, to calculate the AUC and Nagelkerke's *R2* statistics.
 These modules are optional; if they are not installed, AUC and Nagelkerke's *R2* will not be reported.
 To enable this feature, please install these packages by running the following on command line: